markkolich/kolich-httpclient4-closure/README.md

 ### Functional Concepts

 Some concepts in this library, like the `HttpResponseEither<F,S>`, were borrowed directly from the Functional Programming world, namely Scala.
-In this case, `HttpResponseEither<F,S>` uses Java generics such that this library can return *either* a left type `F` indicating failure, or a right type `S` indicating success.
+In this case, `HttpResponseEither<F,S>` uses Java generics so that this library can return *either* a left type `F` indicating failure, or a right type `S` indicating success.
 It's up to you, the developer, to define what these types are &mdash; the definition of a "successful" return type varies from application to application, and developer to developer.

 When you "get back" an `HttpResponseEither<F,S>` you can check for success by calling the `success` method on the result.